Arts Build Communities (ABC) Grant Program Guidelines

 - For out-of-state travel expenses

-- All events sponsored in part or entirely with ABC funds must be open to the general public
+- All projects sponsored in part or entirely with ABC funds must be accessible to the general public

 - Applications from colleges or universities or other institutions of higher education, whether public or private, must emphasize non-academic community involvement in the planning and implementation of the project

 The following are examples of activities and expenditures that are consistent with the funding philosophy for ABC: